carterTsai95/XcodeShortcut/README.md

 5. **Highlight File in Project Navigator**
 	- (⌘ Command) + (⇧ Shift) + J

+When the project has the thousand files, sometimes is hard to find the specific file in the folder.
+This shortcut is come to rescue for directly highlight the file and navigate deep down to the folder.

 <p align="center">
 	<img width="600" src="Media/HighlightFile.gif" alt="HighlightFile" />